AustinCodingAcademy/ACA_academicManagerTraining/steps/studentSupportProcess.md

     * The Campus Director will make notes of each student whenever their is a conversation about financial matters, struggles in class, family or personal hardships, successes in class or when a student realizes they enjoy a certain section of the course.
     * The Director of Job Placement will use all of these notes to connect students to the right employers when they see a potential fit.
 This is the reason notes on students are incredibly important!!

-Each time you learn a piece of information on the student or you've had an interaction with them through text, email, rocketChat, or in-person regarding their success, struggles, matriculation, or financial matters, record it in hubSpot.
+Each time you learn a piece of information on the student or you've had an interaction with them through text, email, RocketChat, or in-person regarding their success, struggles, matriculation, or financial matters, record it in HubSpot.
 The reason we need to do this is because we will keep up with many students throughout our time and having notes help to jog the memory when it comes to making decisions on placing them or bringing them back in to the course if they had to drop out previously.

 *****
 *****